Dytiscidae: Cultural significance

 The diving beetle plays a role in a Cherokee creation story.
 According to the narrative, upon finding nowhere to rest in the "liquid chaos" the beetle brought up soft mud from the bottom.
 This mud then spread out to form all of the land on Earth.

 Ethnobiology

 Adult Dytiscidae, as well as Gyrinidae, are collected by young girls in East Africa.
 It is believed that inducing the beetles to bite the nipples will stimulate breast growth.
-The effect of that habit has not been tested, but it is notable that the defense glands of diving beetles contain many types of bioactive steroids.
+The effect of that habit has not been tested, but it is notable that the pygidial and prothoracic defense glands of diving beetles contain many types of bioactive steroids.
+The steroids that are operative include estrone, estradiol and testosterone.
+In Uganda, girls do not use Dytiscidae, but only the smaller Gyrinidae, since it is believed that the Gyrinidae are the females and the Dytiscidae are the males of the same species.
+Beetles in these two families are known as "yewha inat" (mother of water; Amharic የውሃ እናት) in Tanzania and rural regions of Ethiopia.
+For the opposite effect, young boys in Tanzania's Njombe Region use the same technique.
+They do so to mitigate the breast growth that can temporarily arise during the period of puberty before testosterone levels go up.
+Meanwhile, in other areas of East Africa such as Zimbabwe, diving beetles are an aid for boys learning to whistle.
+In this case, the beetle bites the tongue.

 Parasites

 Dytiscidae are parasitised by various mites.
 Those in genera Dytiscacarus and Eylais live beneath the elytra of their hosts, those in genus Acherontacarus attach to the mesosternal regions and those in genus Hydrachna attach to various locations.
 These mites are parasitic as larvae with the exception of Dytiscacarus, which are parasitic for their entire life cycle.